WhatDamon/cozyui-ex/README.md

 This resource pack covers CozyUI+ into more mods, as well as supporting GUIs specific to the April Fool  snapshot _(e.g. 25w14craftmine)_

+## ⬇️ Download

+You can download the latest version of this resources pack on [Modrinth](https://modrinth.com/resourcepack/cozyui-ex)! *(Recommended)*

+Want something more *nightly*?
+Get autopack version of this pack [here](https://github.com/WhatDamon/cozyui-ex/actions)!

 ## 🖊️ Extra Support

 | Name                                                         | Status of support                                |